manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 The Custom Vehicles mod is there to help you build your own custom vehicles, from custom Bikes to custom Cars, Quads, Trucks.
 You can make all-terrain vehicles that can climb small and medium objects, and control the camera distance, and player position/orientation on the vehicle.

 The mod already includes a bunch of functionnal vehicles.
-It can be compiled on top of vanilla, or mixed with other SDX mod, to get whatever type of experience you are looking for.
+It can be compiled on top of vanilla, or mixed with other SDX mods, to get whatever type of experience you are looking for.

 Sadly, it cannot be deployed on top of big mods that already modify the game's Assembly, because we don't have the source code for those mods, and SDX cannot compile on top of an already modified Assembly.